vlipiainen/a-plus-rst-tools/README.md

     }
 ```
 The first three settings configure the kernel
 - `"binderUrl"`.
-A url to a BinderHub server. `mybinder.org` should only be used for testing, and should be replaced by a binderhub server provided by your instution when running a course. (__For Aalto Users:__ you can use the BinderHub server at `binder4.org.aalto.fi`)
+A url to a BinderHub server. `mybinder.org` should only be used for testing, and should be replaced by a binderhub server provided by your instution when running a course. (_For Aalto Users:_ you can use the BinderHub server at `binder4.org.aalto.fi`)
 - `"repository_url"`.
 A valid [binderhub repository](https://mybinder.readthedocs.io/en/latest/examples/sample_repos.html) to base the code environment on.
-Defaults to [`jupyter-stacks-datascience`](https://github.com/binder-examples/jupyter-stacks-datascience). (__For Aalto users:__ if you want to this repository to be private, please contact aplusguru@cs.aalto.fi and ask for a version.aalto.fi gitlab repository in the group binderhub-code).
+Should be a public GitHub repostiory.
+Defaults to [`jupyter-stacks-datascience`](https://github.com/binder-examples/jupyter-stacks-datascience). (_For Aalto users:_ if you want to this repository to be private, please contact aplusguru@cs.aalto.fi and ask for a version.aalto.fi gitlab repository in the group binderhub-code).
 - `"repository_branch"`.
 The branch to use from the repository above.
 Defaults to master.

 The kernel configuration options are followed by